 In January 2013, the Finance team started testing Salesforce to go live by the end of Q1 of that same year, which everyone thought was very ambitious.
 Over the next three months, the Finance team worked very closely with both Sales and IT to make sure that Salesforce would address everyone’s needs to make efficiency key to the International TV Distribution team.

-In the next couple of paragraphs, let’s walk through how Salesforce capabilities helped make sales forecasting so much more efficient and straightforward, allowing the Sales team to do less administrative work, and spend more time on the field closing deals.
+Let’s walk through how Salesforce capabilities helped make sales forecasting so much more efficient and straightforward, allowing the Sales team to do less administrative work and spend more time on the field closing deals.

 Salesforce Sales Forecasting: Testing Makes Perfect